 At the International Fusion Material Irradiation Facility (IFMIF), the deuteron beam will be accelerated onto the liquid lithium target.
-The beam will have an rectangular shape to deposit the beam power uniformly on the target.
+The beam will have a rectangular shape to deposit the beam power uniformly on the target.
 Localized peaks in the power deposition can boil the lithium at one spot which can cause major damage for the target system.
 The IFMIF IPM is supposed to measure the beam profiles upstream the target and thus ensure safe operation of the lithium target.

 The effect of space charge of the IFMIF on the IPM profile measurement has been evaluated in simulation.
-On the level of the lithium target, the beam will have a size of 200 50 mm2.
-Since the position of the IPM along the IFMIF HEBT is not yet defined and thus the beam shape in the IPM field box is unknown, the beam is assumed to have a size of 100 25 mm2.
+On the level of the lithium target, the beam will have a size of $200 \times 50\,\text{mm}^2$ .
+Since the position of the IPM along the IFMIF HEBT is not yet defined and thus the beam shape in the IPM field box is unknown, the beam is assumed to have a size of $100 \times 25\,\text{mm}^2$ .
 The profile measurement along the short axis is most challenging, since the impact of the space charge effect on the profile measurement is larger.